punitlanjewar/data-analysis-projects/Power BI/Pizza Sales Report/README.md

   The above chart is an Area chart which displaying the data of Monthly Orders.

     1. In January Month the orders are 1845
-     2. In Febuary Month the orders are 1685
+     2. In February Month the orders are 1685
      3. In March Month the orders are 1840
      4. In April Month the orders are 1799
      5. In may Month the orders are 1853